Intrinsic Resolution of Organic Scintillators

 \section{Discussion}

-All data are consistent with our simple model within the measurements precision.
-Note, that in a number of cases, we rescaled the reported uncertainties as they appeared to be overestimated.
-These data do not allow us to draw any conclusions concerning the presence of any unaccounted additional fluctuations.
+All data are consistent with our simple model within the measurement precision.
+Note that in a number of cases, the reported uncertainties were rescaled as they appeared to be overestimated.
+Furthermore, the data considered do not allow us to draw any conclusions regarding the presence of unaccounted additional fluctuations.

-The values of the parameter $v_1^\text{int}$ obtained in our analysis, along with results derived in~\cite{MyIntrinsic} from Borexino publications, are compiled in Table~\ref{Table:AllIRData}.
+The values of the parameter $v_1^\text{int}$ obtained in present analysis, along with results derived in~\cite{MyIntrinsic} from Borexino publications, are compiled in Table~\ref{Table:AllIRData}.

 The data indicate an additional broadening of the energy resolution due to intrinsic resolution, contributing approximately $\simeq(1.5\div2)$\% at 1 MeV for all considered scintillators.
 For the BC408 (EJ200) plastic scintillator, different experiments report IR contributions in the range $\simeq(1.25\div2.0)$\% at 1 MeV.
 The higher values correspond to measurements around 1~MeV, while lower-energy data yield smaller values.
 This discrepancy may arise from unaccounted systematics in low-energy measurements, particularly since the results in~\cite{BC408ep} are free of such systematics.
 Alternatively, it could suggest different underlying processes in the scintillator response below and above 1~MeV, leading to deviations from the phenomenological model above 1~MeV.